Restoring Great Lakes Areas of Concern

 In order to address BUIs, each state, working with local advisory groups, was tasked with establishing restoration targets that define success for each BUI.
-USEPA and other federal agencies did not define explicit targets for each BUI.
-The International Joint Commission (IJC) provided some very broad guidance on targets for each BUI in the early 1990s.
-However, an EPA guidance document offered these criteria for restoration targets (USPC 2001):
+EPA and other federal agencies did not define explicit targets for each BUI.
+The International Joint Commission provided some broad guidance on targets for each BUI in the early 1990s.
+These are criteria for restoration targets:

 - BUI removal criteria should be realistic, measurable, and achievable.

 - Targets should be premised on local goals and related objectives for the watershed; they should be consistent with applicable federal and state regulations, objectives, guidelines, standards and policies, when available, and the principles and objectives embodied in the AOC Annex 1 in the 2012 Great Lakes Water Quality Agreement.

 - Targets should be developed and periodically reviewed on a site-specific basis (allowing for flexibility in addressing local conditions) by the respective state agencies in consultation with local stakeholders and other interested parties.
 This is important because as new information is developed, the states and local communities are encouraged to modify targets to effectively remove the BUIs.

 For each AOC, a management action list includes all projects necessary to remove the relevant BUIs and, hence, delist the AOC.
 The predominant actions that need to take place to remove BUIs are sediment remediation and restoration.
 A management action list may be created for a single BUI or for a set of BUIs.
 In order to create comprehensive management action list(s), states, working with local partners, conduct necessary monitoring and submit a final list to GLNPO for approval.